 - (1) Safety HOW do you provide a safe operating environment?
-HOW does your safety SYSTEM address accident prevention, inspection, root-cause ANALYSIS of failures, and recovery? - (2) Business Continuity HOW do you ensure that your organization is prepared for disasters or emergencies?
-HOW does your disaster and emergency preparedness SYSTEM consider prevention, continuity of operations, and recovery?
-HOW does your disaster and emergency preparedness SYSTEM take into account your reliance on your WORKFORCE, supply network, and PARTNERS?
-HOW do you ensure that your information technology SYSTEMS continue to be secure and available to serve patients and other CUSTOMERS, and meet business needs?
-How did you meet the challenges of the pandemic?
+HOW does your safety system address accident prevention, inspection, root-cause ANALYSIS of failures, and recovery? - (2) Business Continuity HOW do you ensure that your organization is prepared for disasters or emergencies?
+HOW does your disaster and emergency preparedness system consider prevention, continuity of operations, and recovery?
+HOW does your disaster and emergency preparedness system take into account your reliance on your WORKFORCE, supply network, and PARTNERS?
+HOW do you ensure that your information technology systems continue to be secure and available to serve patients and other CUSTOMERS, and meet business needs?